lukefall/DSO560-Project-Group-Teal/README.md

 Project Overview

-Thread Together has huge inventory of women clothing.
-Each product possesses several attributes such as occasion, color, etc. Within each attribute group, each product possesses single or multiple values, such as "workout" for occasion or "black" for color.
-While only a proportion of products in the current inventory of Thread Together are tagged with these values, our client is looking for predictive models such that when given some information about a product (e.g. description, brand, etc.), the models are able to predict the attribute value(s).
-This will reduce labor cost and increase efficiency.
+Each item at Thread Together (TT) has several attributes containing information regarding its style, color, occasion etc. Within each attribute grouping, each product can be assigned with a single or multiple labels, such as "casual" for style and "green" and 'red" for color.
+Our client is seeking help from us to build predictive models such that given information about a new product, the models will  predict the attribute values, thereby reducing costs of manual labelling.

-We are required to pick 5 attributes groups, and build models for each of them.
-As results, when we input product information, the models will output predicted values for each of the attribute.
+In total we are tasked with 5 attributes groups, and building models for each.
+As a result, we built models for 6 attributes, which are:

-The 6 attributes we chose are:

 Occasion
 Style
 Category
 Dry Clean Only
 Embellishment
-Fit

-We were provided a subset of all inventory data, and also a tagged list of products made by domain experts.
-With these data, we are able to train the models and make prediction.
-In the repo one could find codes from each of our group member, as each of us is responsible for one attribute.
-There is/will also a aggregation of all codes so that our client could use directly.
-There will not be a summary report as we are not required to, but there is/will be a brief summary of the architectures for each model and logic process.

-If you have any questions or further interests, you could contact us.